-Only a few studies have used objectively measured PA data solely for clustering subjects, principally in children and middle-aged adults.
-In 10-to-12-year-old children, De Bourdeaudhuij and colleagues (40) were able to identify four clusters in each gender group, one of them with a mixed arrangement of PA (i.e., less time in moderate-to-vigorous intensity + less sedentary time).
+Only a few studies have used objectively measured PA data solely for clustering subjects.
+In 10-to-12-year-old children, De Bourdeaudhuij and colleagues (40) were able to identify a cluster with a mixed arrangement of PA (i.e., less time in moderate-to-vigorous intensity + less sedentary time).
 In our study, we also found a cluster with resembling characteristics (i.e., cluster 4, long very light intensity/long moderate-to-vigorous intensity), confirming that activities of moderate-to-vigorous intensity and sedentary activities are not two sides of one continuum (40).
-Indeed, clusters 4 and 5 were the only clusters to meet the recommendation of ≥30min·day-1 in ≥10-min bouts of moderate-to-vigorous intensity (31).
 On the other hand, more inactive clusters were also observed (clusters 1, 2 and 3).
-In middle-aged Chinese adults, Lee et al (18) identified two clusters based on average counts per minute, one more active than the other.
-Male subjects from the less active cluster presented higher body fat percentage and older age than those from the active group (18).
+In middle-aged Chinese adults, Lee et al (18) observed that male subjects from the least active cluster presented higher body fat percentage and older age than those from the active group (18).
 In our study, patients from cluster 1 had older age, lower FEV1, higher BMI, worse dyspnea and higher ADO index than other clusters.
 Based on their characteristics, patients from this cluster may have a worse prognosis, but no follow-up data is available to confirm this hypothesis.
-Identifying clusters of subjects based on PA data may also be of clinical importanceInterventions tailored to the needs of groups with specific PA profiles may lead to more important improvements in PA., as interventions thus far have failed to increase importantly PA measures in patients with COPD (13, 16, 17).
-Interventions tailored to the needs of groups with specific PA profiles may lead to more important improvements in PA.

-Strengths and limitations of the findings
+Strengths, relevance and limitations of the findings

 Our sample is by far the largest and most diverse sample of patients with COPD with objectively assessed PA data ever studied.
 This allowed detailed analyses of daily PA, even identifying clusters of patients with COPD with similar PA measures, a true novelty within the COPD literature.
 PA hourly patterns were also investigated for the first time in a large-scale study in COPD, another important advance.
 All these analyses were only possible due to the use of objective methods of PA, another strength of our study.

+Our findings are of importance for future research and clinical practice.
+Most clinical characteristics investigated in our study associated importantly with PA measures, but not all with PA hourly patterns.
+This suggests that subjects with certain clinical characteristics might have different amounts of daily PA, but still have a similar pattern of PA during their day.
+We also observed that, compared with matched healthy subjects, patients with COPD are not only less active but also more sedentary.
+Future studies aiming behavior changes in terms of PA in COPD should focus on both activities of moderate-to-vigorous intensity and sedentary activities.
+Finally, we were able to identify groups of patients with specific PA profiles, which can be useful to tailor interventions according to the needs of each group.
+This may lead to more important improvements in PA, which is particularly interesting as interventions thus far have failed to increase importantly PA measures in patients with COPD (13, 16, 17).

-Some methodological limitations are acknowledged, most of them related to this being a post-hoc cross-sectional analysis.
+Some methodological limitations are acknowledged.
 Selection and information biases might be present, as parts of the data were collected with different purposes.
 Nevertheless, having patients from different studies and countries allowed us to have a more diverse sample, which may enhance the external validity of our findings.
 The clusters identified in our study were not validated, and this constitutes another limitation.
-Moreover, some of our findings need to be interpreted with caution in light of the number of multiple comparison tests performed.(41) Nonetheless, multiple findings in the same direction rather than a single statistically significant result are suggestive that these are not due to chance alone.
+Moreover, other important outcomes that could help to characterise the clusters, such as comorbidities, were not investigated.
+Some of our findings need to be interpreted with caution in light of the number of multiple comparison tests performed.(41) Nonetheless, multiple findings in the same direction rather than a single statistically significant result are suggestive that these are not due to chance alone.